Here's what pro YouTuber Finn McKenty uses to work — and how it can elevate your WFH space | CNN Underscored

 If your goal is to be the next great podcaster, McKenty recommends a similar less-is-more approach.

 “Again, I think it is less about getting a nice mic than it is treating the space and learning about how to mix — like cutting out some of the mids,” says McKenty, emphasizing the value of picking up some audio editing basics.
-“So you can take audio from a relatively cheap mic recorded in an acoustically dead space, scoop out the mids, throw a limiter on there, and you’re going to sound like your favorite radio DJ.”
+“So you can take audio from a relatively cheap mic recorded in an acoustically dead space, scoop out the mids, throw a limiter on there and you’re going to sound like your favorite radio DJ.”